AGI Early Careers Network

 With an exciting programme of events targeted specifically at the needs of early career professionals, the ECN provides a platform for you to develop active connections and work collaboratively across the geospatial industry, showcase your work in a low-pressure environment and receive industry specific training and mentoring.

 Who can join?
 And how do I join?

-All early career professionals and students working in the geospatial industry are welcome and encouraged to join us.
-If you have less than 10 years work experience and are interested in becoming part of this network, please send an email stating your interest to email@example.com and we will add you to our mailing list to hear about future events and activities.
+All early career professionals and students working in the geospatial industry are welcome and encouraged to join as a FREE Network Member.
+If you have less than 10 years work experience and are interested in becoming part of this network, please register for a free membership and you can then be included within our mailing list to hear about future events and activities.

 Follow us on Twitter to stay up to date with events, industry news and more.

 The ECN is looking for new committee members!

 We are an early career network run entirely by early career professionals.
 Join our team of volunteers for 2021 and help to plan and organise events, develop regular communication with our members and ensure we provide the best platform for communication and collaboration of early career professionals within the geospatial industry.